wu87988622/ohara/docs/custom_connector.md

 ----------

-### reference, internal and tableKeys are NOT public
+### Reference, Internal and TableKeys Are NOT Public

 Ohara offers a great UI, which is located at ohara-manager.
 The UI requires some **private** information to generate forms for custom connectors.
 The such private information is specific-purpose and is meaningless to non-ohara developers.